Do chiropractic adjustments hurt?

 Think cancer, car accidents, broken bones, severe illness, etc. Medicine is the go-to profession for these types of problems.
-Chiropractic has different focus.
+Chiropractic has a different focus.

 Our job is to restore proper motion and function to the spine and nervous system so that the body can stop breaking down and heal itself.